Invictum/serenity-reportportal-integration/README.md

 **Native Serenity reporting**

-Serenity TAF provides its own reporting facility, but `serenity-reportportal-integration` may be used in parralel with it or independently.
+Serenity TAF may produce its own reporting facility via separate plugins.
+But `serenity-reportportal-integration` may be used in parallel with it or independently.
 Both reporting mechanisms should be configured accordingly and do not depends on each other.

 Integration configuration
 -------------

 All available configurations are provided via `ReportIntegrationConfig` object.
-Each set method returns object itself, so chain of configuration is posssible:
+Each set method returns object itself, so chain of configuration is possible:
 ```
 ReportIntegrationConfig configuration = ReportIntegrationConfig.get();
 configuration.useHandler(HandlerType.TREE).useProfile(StepsSetProfile.TREE_OPTIMIZED);